Skip to main content

 Bitbucket doesn't allow scoped repository permissions like GitHub.
 Therefore the token you add can access all the repositories of the token's owner.
 When you're adding a token, it's better to create a new bot user or a project and give access to only the required repositories for build to succeed.

-You may create access token to specific project or a repository which can help you to restrict the access level of the token.
+You may create an access token for a specific project or a repository, which can help you to restrict the access level of the token.

 Create HTTP access tokens for projects or repositories